Pro Bono Service Awards

 Honorees for the annual pro bono awards can be nominated by legal aid groups, fellow lawyers or anyone else who knows of exceptional pro bono service provided by a lawyer, a judge, a voluntary bar or a law firm.
 For circuit awards, honorees are recommended by circuit committees and approved by The Florida Bar president.
 A committee of the Young Lawyers Division of The Florida Bar chooses the YLD honoree.
 The Chief Justice’s Pro Bono Advisory Committee recommends the remaining honorees to the chief justice of the Florida Supreme Court, who makes the final decision.

 The 21 Circuit Nominating Committees for the Florida Bar President’s Pro Bono Service Awards consist of five to seven members each, selected by and including the circuit chair.
 Circuit chairs are members of The Florida Bar’s Board of Governors and are appointed by the Bar president.
-Nominations may be submitted to the circuit chairs but also should be emailed to [email protected].
-(The circuit chairs for the 2018 awards.)
+(Circuit chairs for the 2019 awards.)
+Nominations should be emailed to [email protected].

 Nomination forms for 2019 and past recipients